hotwax/oms-documentation/krewe/Flows/SalesOrders/PaymentMethodMapping.md

 # Payment Method Mappings
 This page contains the payment method mappings for Shopify <> HotWax <> NetSuite

 ## How they're setup in HotWax
 <!-- need to add -->
+Because payment methods are not frequently changed, their NetSuite mappings are not available to edit from a UI.
+Instead they are stored in the integration layer between the systems.

 ## Mappings
 | Shopify Value            | HotWax ID               | Netsuite Value        |
 |--------------------------|-------------------------|-----------------------|
 | Ecomm giftcard           | EXT_SHOP_ECOM_GFTCRD    | Gift Card             |